czhou578/karpathy-ai-lectures/notes/vocab.md

-KV Cache: avoiding recomputation by using cached key and value matrices in transformer architectures
+## KV Cache: avoiding recomputation by using cached key and value matrices in transformer architectures

+## Hyperparameter: choices about algorithm that you set rather then learn

 ## Quantization: representing values in fewer bits then FP32